MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/fundamental-concepts.md

 - **Which Azure offer am I interested in?** Each subscription is associated with a specific [Azure offer](https://azure.microsoft.com/support/legal/offer-details).
 You can choose the Azure offer that best meets your needs.
 For example, if you intend to use a subscription to run nonproduction workloads, you might choose the Pay-As-You-Go Dev/Test offer or the Enterprise Dev/Test offer.

 > [!NOTE]
-> When you sign up for Azure, you might see the phrase *create an Azure account*.
+> When you sign up for Azure, you might see the phrase _create an Azure account_.
 You create an Azure account when you create an Azure subscription and associate the subscription with an email account.

 ## Azure administrative roles

 Azure defines three types of roles for administering subscriptions, identities, and resources:

-- Classic subscription administrator roles
+- Classic subscription administrator roles.
-- Azure role-based access control (RBAC) roles
+- Azure role-based access control (RBAC) roles.
-- Azure Active Directory (Azure AD) administrator roles
+- Azure Active Directory (Azure AD) administrator roles.

 The account administrator role for an Azure subscription is assigned to the email account that's used to create the Azure subscription.
 The account administrator is the billing owner of the subscription.
 The account administrator can manage the subscription details in the [Azure Account Center](https://account.azure.com/subscriptions).